 Diagnosing lupus can be difficult because symptoms come and go and often mimic those of other diseases.
 There is no single test to diagnose lupus, but lab tests, a family medical history and a physical exam can help with a diagnosis.
 You may be referred to a rheumatologist, a doctor who treats diseases of the joints, muscles, bones and some diseases of the immune system.
-Blood tests are used to check your liver and kidney function or More Information-
+Blood tests are used to check your liver and kidney function and to look for antinuclear antibodies and proteins that cause inflammation.

+, For More Information-